Fatma-DataEngineer/ETL-Pipeline-MultiSource/README.md

 - Public APIs
 The data is validated and merged into unified outputs in both **CSV** and **SQL** formats.

-🚀 License
+📜 License:
+This project is licensed under CC BY-NC-ND 4.0
+— for educational use only.
+Commercial use and modification are not allowed.
-This project is licensed under the MIT License - see the [LICENSE] file for details.
+— see the [LICENSE] file for details.

 📂 Project Structure